Home

 So, what has the above done?
 Well, it has attempted to “define and evaluate measures not in my model.”
 However, I already have many of these measures, but they are simply named differently.
 For example, it created Total Sales, equivalent to my Sales, and it created Average Transaction Value, equivalent to my ATV, etc. For someone who has not created any measures, I can see this being a helpful starting point.

-Moving on, notice Copilot now offers the option to “Explain this query,” which I really like.
+Moving on, notice Copilot now offers the option to "Explain this query," which I really like.
 I know this will prove helpful to various people who need to write DAX and understand how the calculation is made.
+This experience has also improved - the output now formats each measure with clear headings, concise descriptions, and DAX shown in a code block style, making it cleaner and easier to scan.

 DAX Query View - Output from "Explain this DAX Query"